-Jaundice is the yellow colour seen in the skin of many new-borns.
+Jaundice is the yellow color seen in the skin of many newborns.
 It happens when a chemical called bilirubin builds up in the baby's blood.
-Jaundice can occur in babies of any race or colour.
+Jaundice can occur in babies of any race or color.

-This is as a result of transition baby’s blood is undergoing to adapt to the outside world.
+This is as a result of transition baby’s blood is undergoing to adapt to outside world.

-The whites of the eyes may also be yellow.
-Jaundice may be harder to see in babies with darker skin colour.
+- The whites of the eyes may also be yellow.
+Jaundice may be harder to see in babies with darker skin color.

 Causes & Risk Factors: